jlelong/LaTeX-Workshop-wiki/Compile.md

 ## Building a `.rnw` file

-Files associated to the `rsweave` language mode can be automatically compiled using the following recipe definition
+Files associated to the `rsweave` language mode can be automatically compiled using the following built-in recipe.

 ```json
   {